 Lamb is one of those cuts of meat you only eat about once a year, maybe twice if you are lucky.
 For us it is either a Christmas or Easter dinner – this year we made it for an early Christmas dinner with my mom and I knew I just had to share our recipe with you guys!
+Don’t forget that delicious Lamb Seasoning and Lamb Mint Sauce – both just bring this recipe to the next level!

 In order to determine how long you need to cook your leg of lamb you need to determine how many pounds your lamb is and how well-done you want it cooked.